 Besides signature dishes such as pho, bun cha (grilled pork rice noodle), and banh xeo (Vietnamese pancake) Vietnamese cuisine also offers cultural delicacies that are probably a little (or very) strange to you, but nevertheless delicious.
 You may call it weird food, or strange food, unique, rare, challenging food, but whatever it is, the Vietnamese love it.
-And not just the Vietnamese, but most countries would have a Top 10 Weird Foods list, whether it be China, India, Peru or Ghana.
-What we’re trying to say is, you should never judge a meal without tasting it 😉 From bugs to rats to intestines and brains, this list covers the top 10 weird food you must try when you’re in Vietnam.
-It starts off easy, and you’ll get to the really adventurous ones as the list progresses, so make sure to read them all!
+And not just the Vietnamese, but most countries have a “Top 10 Weird Foods” list, whether it be China, India, Peru, or Ghana.
+What we’re trying to say is, you should never judge a meal without tasting it.
+From bugs to rats to intestines and brains, this list covers the top ten weird foods you must try when you’re in Vietnam.
+It starts off easy, and you’ll get to the really adventurous options as the list progresses, so make sure to read through them all!

 1. Durian – Sau Rieng